Balancingrock/SecureSockets/README.md

 Again a lot of messages scrolls over the screen.
 (Note that this step takes by far the most time)

 Since this is for API use only there is no need to adjust PATH variables or anything.

-The header files can be found in _openssl-1.1.0c/include/openssl_ copy these to the _openssl/include/openssl_ path in the SecureSockets directory.
-The libcrypto.a and libssl.a are in _openssl-1.1.0c_ and should be copied over to the _openssl/lib_ path in the SecureSockets directory.

-Do not throw away the old headers and lib just yet, wait until a build of SecureSockets is successful.
-If such a build fails with a future version of openSSL, please let me know at rien@balancingrock.nl

 # OpenSSL License